Sh4d1/k8s-infra/README.md

 So 2021, new year and all that, it was THE year to finally automate everyhting.
 Disclaimer: even though I'd like a home cluster, I've got no place to host it in my flat yet!

 After some reflection, and testing, I ended up choosing [baremetal Hetzner servers](https://www.hetzner.com/).
-Hence the following part, describing my setup.
+Hence my old setup.

+Now I have switched to a single node install.

-## Setup
+## Setup (old)

 I've chosen to use three servers, acting as worker and control plane.
 They are linked with a [vSwitch](https://docs.hetzner.com/robot/dedicated-server/network/vswitch/), everything binding to the private IP, except SSH.

 I've written sone basic [Ansible](https://www.ansible.com/) [roles](./ansible/roles), in order to set up the Kubernetes cluster.
 Well not so basic, it supports a Kubernetes version rolling upgrade :smile:!